 The first type of clusters contains objects that exhibit a strong pattern of conservation along a subset of their dimensions.
 That is, there is a subset of the original dimensions in which a large fraction of the objects agree.
-For example, if the dimensions correspond to different protein motifs, then a collection of proteins will form a cluster, if there exist a subset of motifs that are present in a large fraction of the proteins.
+For example, if the dimensions correspond to different protein motifs, then a collection of proteins will form a cluster, if there exists a subset of motifs that is present in a large fraction of the proteins.
 This subset of dimensions is often referred to as a subspace, and the above stated property can be viewed as the cluster's objects and its associated dimensions forming a dense subspace.
 Of course, the number of dimensions in these dense subspaces, and the density (i.e., how large is the fraction of the objects that share the same dimensions) will be different from cluster to cluster.
-Exactly this variation in subspace size and density (and the fact that an object can be part of multiple disjoint or overlapping dense subspaces) is what complicates the problem of discovering this type of clusters.
+Exactly what is this variation in subspace size and density (and the fact that an object can be part of multiple disjoint or overlapping dense subspaces) is what complicates the problem of discovering this type of clusters.
 There are a number of application areas in which such clusters give rise to meaningful groupings of the objects (i.e., domain experts will tend to agree that the clusters are correct).
-Such areas includes clustering documents based on the terms they contain, clustering proteins based on the motifs they contain, etc.
+Such areas includes clustering documents based on the terms they contain, clustering customers based on the products they purchase, clustering genes based on their expression levels, and clustering proteins based on the motifs they contain.

 The second type of clusters contains objects in which again there exists a subspace associated with that cluster.
-However, unlike the earlier case, in these clusters there will be sub-clusters that may share a very small number of the subspace's dimension, but there will be a strong path within that cluster that will connect them.
-By "strong path" we mean that if A and B are two sub-clusters that share only a few dimensions, then there will be another set of sub-clusters $X_1, X_2, \ldots, X_k$ , that belong to the cluster, such that each of the sub-cluster pairs $(A, X_1), (X_1, X_2), \ldots, (X_k, B)$ will share many of the subspace's dimensions) between sub-clusters within a particular cluster will tend to be of different strength.
+However, unlike the earlier case, in these clusters there will be subclusters that may share a very small number of the subspace's dimension, but there will be a strong path within that cluster that will connect them.
+By "strong path" we mean that if A and B are two subclusters that share only a few dimensions, then there will be another set of subclusters $X_1, X_2, ..., X_k$, that belong to the cluster, such that each of the subcluster pairs $(A, X_1), (X_1, X_2), \dots, (X_k, B)$ will share many of the subspace's dimensions.
+What complicates cluster discovery in this setting is that the connections (i.e., shared subspace dimensions) between subclusters within a particular cluster will tend to be of different strength.
 Examples of this type of clusters include protein clusters with distant homologies or clusters of points that form spatially contiguous regions.

 Our discussion so far focused on the relationship between the objects and their feature space.
-However, these two classes of clusters can also be understood in terms of the the object-to-object similarity graph.
+However, these two classes of clusters can also be understood in terms of the object-to-object similarity graph.
 The first type of clusters will tend to contain objects in which the similarity between all pairs of objects will be high.
 On the other hand, in the second type of clusters there will be a lot of objects whose direct pairwise similarity will be quite low, but these objects will be connected by many paths that stay within the cluster that traverse high similarity edges.
 The names of these two cluster types were inspired by this similarity-based view, and they are referred to as globular and transitive clusters, respectively.